-- 3.1 A Parking Strategy for Elgin was adopted by Members in October 2017.
+3.1 A Parking Strategy for Elgin was adopted by Economic Development and Infrastructure Services Committee on 31 October 2017.
 This provided a considered approach to the future of parking provision in Elgin to best meet the varied and competing needs of different users.
-This strategy covered a range of parking issues, and included a review of the charges at the council's pay and display car parks in Elgin (Para 7 of the minute refers).
-Car park charges have not been changed since that time, as frequent changes are challenging for both users and the technology in terms of small denomination coinage, and the principle is of periodic rather than annual review. - 3.2 In January 2023 it was proposed to increase the car park charges as part of the charges report.
-Following debate at Corporate Committee it was agreed to freeze parking charges to enable further discussions on parking issues within Elgin to take place between the Council and partner organisations (Para 8 of the minute refers). - 3.3 A workshop was held with stakeholders and partner organisations on 12 April 2023.
-This report considers the feedback from the Elgin Parking Stakeholder meeting and makes recommendations as a result of the feedback from the meeting and information from parking surveys undertaken by officers.
+This strategy covered a range of parking issues, and included a review of the charges at the council's pay and display car parks in Elgin (para 7 of the minute refers).
+Car park charges have not been changed since that time, as frequent changes are challenging for both users and the technology in terms of small denomination coinage, and the principle is of periodic rather than annual review.

+- 3.2 At a meeting of Corporate Committee on 31 January 2023 it was proposed to increase the car park charges as part of the charges report.
+Following debate it was agreed to freeze parking charges to enable further discussions on parking issues within Elgin to take place between the Council and partner organisations (para 8 of the minute refers). - 3.3 A workshop was held with stakeholders and partner organisations on 12 April 2023.
+This report considers the feedback from the Elgin Parking Stakeholder meeting and makes recommendations as a result of the feedback from the meeting and information from parking surveys undertaken by officers. - 3.4 A report was presented to Economic Development and Infrastructure Services Committee on 5 September 2023 with the information as set out in paras 4 - 7 of this report. - 3.5 On 5 September 2023 the decision of Economic Development and Infrastructure Services Committee was as follows (extracted from the draft minute):